Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

   ![Start and end place](/Assets/Screenshots/ActindoWorkFlow/Workflows/StartPlace.png "[Start and end place]")

     - *Key*
     Place key.
 This field is read-only.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be unique within the workflow version.

     - *Data container*
     Use this field to define the data type to be used in the place.
 If necessary, click the ![Delete](/Assets/Icons/Cross02.png "[Delete]") (Delete) button to display the whole list of available data types.
 Enter a search text for the desired data type.
 The list of actions is filtered for your search text as you type.
 Select the ![Radio button](/Assets/Icons/Radiobutton.png "[Radio button]") (Radio button) corresponding to the appropriate option.